SlackCollective/Synology-Docker-Mediaserver/README.md

       - sabnzbd
       - bazarr
       - calibre-web
+      - calibre
-      - jackett
+      - readarr
       - tdarr
       - tdarr-node
       - dozzle
-      - cert-dumper
+      - cloudflare-ddns
-      - traefik
+      - lidarr
       - vaultwarden (self-hosted Bitwarden)

 Requires docker-compose.yaml and .env file in the same directory.

-oAuth is applied to all containers, with API bypass possible though having created a separate router (see container labels) for oAuth and non-oAuth services.
+Auth is applied to all containers via Organizr, with API bypass, using swag/nginx/proxy-conf edits for each service as follows:

-The "rules" directory must be nested inside your Traefik config folder on the Synology.
+        include /config/nginx/proxy-confs/organizr-auth.subfolder.conf;
+        auth_request /auth-4;